Skip to content

 Protein: 4 g

-Bob's Red Mill Homestyle Granola is a more traditional, back-to-basics recipe that has wholesome ingredients like whole grain oats, peanuts, maple syrup, and peanut butter.
+Bob's Red Mill Homestyle Granola is a more traditional, back-to-basics recipe with wholesome ingredients like whole grain oats, peanuts, maple syrup, and peanut butter.
 Nutritionally, the brand does a good job of limiting added sugar to 5 grams (< 2 teaspoons) in this particular flavor.
 It also has 4 grams of protein, which can help keep you satisfied.
 With a delicious and decadent peanut butter flavor, this granola is great on its own, with milk, or layered with your favorite yogurt.

 Purely Elizabeth Pumpkin Cinnamon Ancient Grain Granola